scalameta/metals/docs/editors/sublime.md

 This starts the Metal language server but no functionality will work because the build has not been imported.
-The first time you enable Language Server in a project, it prompts you to "Import changes".
+The first time you enable Language Server in a project you must open a `*.scala` file, then it will prompt you to "Import changes".
 This step is required for compile errors and goto definition to work and while it is running, no Metals functionality will work.

 This step can take a long time, especially the first time you run it in a new workspace.
 The exact time depends on the complexity of the build and if library